eltonsst/eltonsst/README.md

 -->
 I'm Elton, I love functional programming and learning new things 📚

-Currently Senior Software Engineer in the Core Team at Moneyfarm 💰
+currently Senior Software Engineer in the Core Team at Moneyfarm 💰